An exotic deformation of the hyperbolic space: The principal series and actions on hyperbolic spaces

 be the Iwasawa decomposition of $g^{-1}k$.
 A simple computation using Equation~(\ref{eqnjacobian}) shows that $\vert {\rm Jac}(g^{-1})(b)\vert^{\frac{1}{2}+s}=(\lambda')^{-(\frac{1}{2}+s)(n-1)}$.
 One then has:

-where, in the last step, we used the fact that $g^{-1}b=g^{-1}k\xi_{1}$ is equal to $k'\xi_{1}$.
+where, in the last step, we used the fact that $g^{-1}b=[g^{-1}k\xi_{1}]$ is equal to $[k'\xi_{1}]$.
 This proves that $g\cdot f =\pi_{s}(g)(f)$, as desired. \end{proof}

 From now on, we will assume that $s$ is a real number.
 We seek to construct a sesquilinear form on the space ${\rm L}^{2}(\partial \HH)$, invariant by the representation $\pi_{s}$.
-Since $\pi_{s}$ and $\pi_{-s}$ are dual, it is enough to construct an operator $L_{s}$ of $\LLB$ which {\it intertwines} the representations $\pi_{s}$ and $\pi_{-s}$, i.e. which satisfies:
+Since $\pi_{s}$ and $\pi_{-s}$ are dual, it is enough to construct an operator $L_{s}$ of $\LLB$ which intertwines the representations $\pi_{s}$ and $\pi_{-s}$, i.e. which satisfies:

-It will be more convenient to use the model $V_{s}$ to describe the operator $L_{s}$.
-We first give a ``formal" definition as follows.
-If $f\in V_{s}$ and $f$ is continuous, we consider the function $L_{s}f$ defined by:
+It will be convenient to use both $\LLB$ and the model $V_{s}$ to describe the operator $L_{s}$.
+We first give a ``formal" definition which will then be justified by Proposition~\ref{prop:Ls}, as follows.
+If $F\in V_{s}$ and $F$ is continuous, we consider the function $L_{s} F$ defined by: